 What are Driveway Alarms, Entrance Alerts, and Exit Alarms anyway?

-Before we get into the different sounds the receivers play, it’s important to understand what an entrance alert, driveway alarm, and exit alarm is.
+Before we get into the different sounds the receivers play, it’s important to understand what an entrance alert, driveway alarm, and exit alarm are.
 Let me start by saying that in most cases the same product or kit may be used as an entry alert or exit alarm, it just depends on how you want to use them.

 Entrance (entry) Alert (Alarm): These types of devices alert you when someone enters or passes through a monitor zone.
 For example, you have a showroom and want to receive an instant alert when someone enters the showroom.
 You might be busy in the office, but as soon as the door opens, an alert is triggered, alerting you that someone has opened the front door.

-Another example may be the a sensor on the front door of your gas station/convenience store.
+Another example may be the sensor on the front door of your gas station/convenience store.
 You could be stocking the cooler and need to know when a new customer enters the store.
 There are a variety of different sensors to choose from and the decision comes down to what the entrance is like that you would like to monitor.

 Driveway Alarms: The idea is similar to that of an entrance alert, but in this case, you want to be alerted when a car enters your driveway or passes through a monitored zone.
 For driveway alarms, the sensor/transmitter needs to be outdoor rated and is typically mounted at or near the driveway or other outdoor entrance.
 When a car passes through a monitored zone, the sensor triggers and transmits a wireless signal to the receiver, thus alerting you that an automobile has entered your driveway.